simonjwright/ASIS/doc/gnatcheck_rm/predefined_rules.rst

 .. index:: Numeric_Literals

-Flag each use of a numeric literal in an index expression, and in any circumstance except for the following:
+Flag each use of a numeric literal except for the following:

 *
   a literal occurring in the initialization expression for a constant